outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/JobDirectors.md

 ```

 At this point the principal and the assistant will work together and any Jobs that fail to complete in the assistant
-will be completed by the principal Directory **automatically**.
+will be completed by the principal Director **automatically**.
 Additionally, the assistant can choose to transfer
 Jobs to the principal explicitly.

 ## Job Transfers

-Jobs transfer are uni-directional, they only transfer from assistant Directors to the principal Director; they never
+Job transfers are uni-directional, they only transfer from assistant Directors to the principal Director; they never
 transfer from a principal to an assistant.

 Principal Directors automatically transfer Jobs from assistants when the assistant is stopped or its processes exits.